-Kiboko engaged an independent third party to author a NI 43-101 report.
-An audit of the Tres-Or and Kiboko geologic models and recommendations for drilling programs that evaluated the project using coarse gold specific drilling, sampling, and assaying techniques was prepared.
-During the period, Tres-Or received a copy of the report from Kiboko titled "Harricana Gold Project Technical Report, Duverny Township, Quebec with an effective date of November 30, 2020 and an issue date of July 6, 2021.
-Tres-Or identified deficiencies in the report which have not been addressed.
-Kiboko has submitted the report to the BC Securities Commission for pre-review with the intent to raise capital via an IPO process.
+Kiboko engaged an independent third party to author a NI 43-101 report and elected not to complete exploration work, having only completed \$250,000 in expenditures to meet the firm commitment required in the first year of the Option.
+Tres-Or received a copy of the report from Kiboko titled "Harricana Gold Project Technical Report, Duverny Township, Quebec with an effective date of November 30, 2020 and an issue date of July 6, 2021.
+Tres-Or was advised that Kiboko submitted this report to the BC Securities Commission for review with the intent to raise capital via an IPO process.
+The report remains unavailable on SEDAR under the company's issuer profile Kiboko Gold Inc. and is not on its website.

-Tres-Or has informed Kiboko that it is of the position the report submitted is not prepared in accordance with National Instrument 43-101 and accordingly the Company does not accept the report as satisfying the condition under the Option Agreement regarding delivery of a technical report (as detailed under the heading "Fontana Gold Project, Quebec" on page 4 hereof).
+Tres-Or has informed Kiboko that it is of the position the report submitted is not prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects and accordingly the Company does not accept the report as satisfying the condition under the Option Agreement regarding delivery of a technical report (as detailed under the heading "Fontana Gold Project, Quebec" on page 4 hereof).
 As a result, the Company has advised Kiboko that it is of the position that the 65% option has expired unexercised and the Option Agreement has lapsed.